Turkey Vultures taking over your home or business? Get Bird B Gone’s bird deterrents to keep them away. Affordable, effective and easy to install.

 Large and imposing, turkey vultures can be found in North and South America.
 They are a costly nuisance around industrial and commercial sites where small animals and trash are abundant.
 Their droppings are odorous and damaging to electrical equipment.
 With their sharp beaks, they can cause additional damage to property and vehicles.
 The best way to get rid of these birds is to deny them carrion, scrap foods and perching posts.

-About Turkey Vultures
+Information About Turkey Vultures

 Turkey vultures are large dark birds with long, broad wings.
 The have a wingspan of as wide as 6-1/2 feet and weigh as much as 4-1/2 pounds.
 They glide low to the ground, sniffing for carrion, soaring in small groups and roosting in larger numbers.
 Turkey vultures loiter around open areas such as roadsides, suburbs, farm fields and sometimes airports.
 They roost on poles, towers, dead trees and fence posts.
 Their most common food sources include landfills, trash heaps, and construction sites.